Meet the people behind the scenes.

 VeDA's small but efficient staff understands the difficulties faced by people with vestibular disorders.
 We are here to help!

-Karen works for VeDA part time.
-She has worked in accounting for many years in both the profit and nonprofit sectors.
-She enjoys spending time on her other love — painting.
-She sells her paintings on her online store and teaches painting through online videos.
-She and her husband, Bill, are empty nesters with four children, three grandchildren (so far!), and one very spoiled kitty, Pooty.
+(She/her/hers) Karen works for VeDA part-time.
+She has worked in accounting for many years in both the profit and non-profit sectors.
+Karen spends the rest of her time on her other love - painting.
+You can learn more about her art on her webiste: karenilari.com.
+She and her husband, Bill, are empty nesters with four children, three grandchildren (so far!) and one very spoiled kitty named Pooty.

 VeDA's board of directors is composed of people who have been diagnosed with one or more vestibular disorders, friends and family members of vestibular patients, and medical specialists in the vestibular field.
 Their focus is to expand awareness for vestibular disorders while improving care and treatment for patients suffering from vestibular dysfunction.